jasonjk192/SpriteCutterAsset/README.md

 - The most obvious limitation regarding 2D sprite splitting is convex shape splitting since these shapes don't always necessarily resolve to 2 sperate slices
 - This asset always generate 2 slices no matter the shape
 - This asset does not check for empty textures or sprites of very small area or dimensions (May add a feature to correct this in the future)
+- Does not currently work on sprites that are part of a spritesheet (may also be fixed at a later point)
 - Technically not a limitation but this asset depends on Unity's PolyCollider2D for the split sprites which can easily cause performance issues if too many split sprites are present in the scene

 ## Changelog:
+v0.3
+- Cut sprites should take the original's filter mode now
+- Fixes to cutting when sprite is rotated and scaled
+- Simple texture transparency check (requires readable texture) and parameters for CutSprite() for transparency check
+- Several utility functions (might be removed at a later point)
+- CC0 textures/sprites for demo scenes

 v0.2.5
 - Minor fix to coordinate conversion
 - Added comments to SpriteCutterUtils